 “In an era when pensions, unemployment benefits, and other social services are changing, many Americans view on-demand work as a way to create their own financial stability.”Dispatches from the New Economy: The On-Demand Economy Worker Study, Intuit.

 Originally coined by the former New Yorker editor Tina Brown in 2009, “gig economy” describes how workers in the knowledge economy increasingly were pursuing “a bunch of free-floating projects, consultancies, and part-time bits and pieces while they transacted in a digital marketplace.”

-While gig economy-based apps such as Uber, Lyft, and TaskRabitt have contributed to the major surge in gig work, the COVID-19 pandemic has brought delivery apps like PostMates and Instacart to the forefront of on-demand work.
-Additionally, direct-to-consumer brands and retailers are leveraging on-demand or gig workers to help staff high-quality customer experiences via email, live chat, tech support, or a phone call.
+While gig economy-based apps such as Uber, Lyft, and TaskRabbit have contributed to the major surge in gig work, the game-changing effect of the COVID-19 pandemic has brought delivery apps like PostMates and Instacart to the forefront of on-demand work.
+Innovation became more important than ever.
+Additionally, direct-to-consumer brands and retailers are leveraging on-demand or gig workers to help staff high-quality customer experiences via email, live chat, SMS or text messaging, tech support, or a phone call.

 The use of customer service gig workers in staffing online customer service departments is becoming more and more acceptable among large and enterprise online retailers.
 The pandemic has created a need for more scaleable customer support and less fixed costs for retailers and direct-to-consumer brands across all industries.

-If your organization is currently navigating managing remote workforces, here are three benefits of expanding customer service with contract work to support you now and into the future as your business grows:
+Whether your organization is currently navigating managing remote workforces or aiming for the improvement in customer satisfaction, here are three benefits of expanding customer service with contract work to support you now and into the future as your business grows: